The One I Love (film): Plot

-The next morning, Sophie seeks refuge with Ethan II, and Ethan I disturbs them by entering the guest cottage.
-As they argue, they find Sophie II and Ethan II awaiting them in the main house.
-The four spend the evening together, where it becomes clear that Ethan II and Sophie II know they are playing a role.
-Ethan II also reveals Ethan I's duplicity at the guest cottage, at which point Sophie I asks Ethan I to leave.
-He goes to the guest cottage and finds a computer with files for different couples that include recordings of voices, and finds one with "Ethan & Sophie" learning to imitate him and Sophie I.
+The next morning, Sophie seeks refuge with Ethan II, and Ethan disturbs them by entering the guest cottage.
+As they argue and return to the main house, they find Sophie II and Ethan II awaiting them.
+The four spend the evening together, where it becomes clear that Ethan II and Sophie II know they are playing roles.
+Ethan II reveals Ethan's duplicity at the guest cottage, and Sophie asks Ethan to leave.
+He goes to the guest cottage and finds a computer with files for different couples that include recordings of voices.
+One is labeled "Ethan & Sophie" and has recordings of two people learning to imitate him and Sophie.

-Ethan I finds he is trapped in the guest house, but Sophie II lets him out.
+Ethan finds he is trapped in the guest house, but Sophie II lets him out.
 She explains that she and Ethan II must cause the visiting couple to fall out of love.
-Then the residing couple leave, with the visiting couple trapped within the estate.
-However, Ethan II has fallen in love with Sophie I and is planning to leave with her.
+Then the trapped couple leave, with the visiting couple now trapped within the estate.
+However, Ethan II has fallen in love with Sophie and is planning to leave with her.
 Sophie II does not want her husband to leave with another woman.
-Ethan I explains this to Sophie I, but Ethan II catches the other revealing the plan.
+Ethan explains this to Sophie, but Ethan II catches him revealing the plan.

-Ethan II attempts to convince Sophie I to flee with him.
-When she refuses, he runs away on his own but hits an invisible barrier and collapses unconscious.
-Each Sophie has an opposing reaction, one distressed for Ethan II and the other smiling at Ethan I. Ethan I grabs the smiling Sophie and they leave.
+Ethan II attempts to convince Sophie to flee with him.
+When she refuses, he runs towards the road but hits an invisible barrier and collapses unconscious.
+The Sophies have opposing reactions, one distressed for Ethan II and the other smiling at Ethan.
+Ethan grabs the smiling Sophie, and they leave.

-Ethan and Sophie drive to the therapist's office, finding it abandoned so they head home.
-One morning, Ethan asks Sophie what she plans on making for breakfast.
-Calling back from downstairs, she replies eggs and bacon; Ethan takes a long moment to ponder this before joining her.
+Ethan and Sophie drive to the therapist's office and find it abandoned, so they head home.
+The next morning, they are happy and flirtatious together, and Sophie goes to make Ethan breakfast.
+When he asks her what she's making, she replies eggs and bacon; taken aback, Ethan takes a long moment to ponder this before joining her.